Unpublished Research Data

 2023 Review

-The 2023 Council changed the classification from Practically Extinct to Critically Endangered.
-This change was due to the fact that there is a positive trend of increased research data management activity and engagement by libraries, which should help to ensure that more research datasets are properly deposited in data repositories.
-There is a general trend across many if not most HEI libraries that are producing research to do more in terms of research data management and much larger part of what libraries do, with activities in this area growing and scaling up.
+The 2023 Council, in light of the trends in 2021 and 2022, changed the classification from Practically Extinct to Critically Endangered, noting a positive trend of increased research data management activity and engagement by libraries, which should help to ensure that more research datasets are properly deposited in data repositories.
+They added that there was a general trend across many, if not most, HEI libraries producing research to do more in terms of research data management and a much larger part of what libraries do, with activities in this area growing and scaling up.
 However, the scale of unpublished datasets is hard to assess, as they are by definition unknown.
-Due to this, it was recommended that the classification change to Critically Endangered.

 Additional Comments